All Products

 kubectl create secret generic <$MungeKeyName> --from-literal=munge.key=<$MungeKey>

-After you perform the preceding steps, you can configure or associate the Secret with the Slurm-managed cluster to obtain and use the key for MUNGE-based authentication.
+After you create the Secret, you can configure or associate it with the Slurm-managed cluster for MUNGE-based authentication.

-In this example, the following ConfigMap is mounted to a pod by specifying the slurmConfPath parameter in a CR.
-This ensures that the pod configuration can be automatically restored to the expected state even if the pod is recreated.
+In this example, a ConfigMap is mounted to a pod by specifying the slurmConfPath parameter in the CR.
+This ensures that the pod configuration is automatically restored to the expected state even if the pod is recreated.

 The data parameter in the following sample code specifies a sample ConfigMap.
 To generate a ConfigMap, we recommend that you use the Easy Configurator or Full Configurator tool.